JayAlwaysCodes/JayAlwaysCodes/README.md

 Hi There, My Name is Johnson, But you can call me Jay_Always_Codes.

-JayAlwaysCodes is excited in contributing in projects that is aimed towards advancement of technology
+JayAlwaysCodes is excited about contributing in projects that is aimed towards advancement of technology